siddharth177/osf/README.md

 Here is the link to the main repo,

 https://github.com/InnovationGarageNITW/osf
-Make your First Contribution by adding your name in assets/js/main.js to the List of Contributors and get started with OSF.
+Make your First Contribution by adding your name in assets/js/main.js to the List of Contributors and get started with OSF. (by solving this issue https://github.com/InnovationGarageNITW/osf/issues/2)
 P.S.
 You get some points for this too.😉

 You can find the link to other participating repositories there.